- Many people don't know the true impacts of PTSD and complex trauma.

 5. Secondary Trauma

-Many partners of trauma sufferers experience secondary trauma.
-Secondary trauma is when the partner who has not endured the traumatic event(s) experiences trauma symptoms related to their partner’s traumatic experience and related symptoms (Figley, 2013).
-This is also why it is vital for survivors to share their experiences and their effects with their partners.
+Many partners, family members, and sometimes friends of trauma sufferers experience secondary trauma.
+Secondary trauma is when the person who has not endured the traumatic event(s) experiences trauma symptoms related to their loved one’s traumatic experience and related symptoms (Figley, 2013).
+This is also why it is vital for survivors to share their experiences and their effects with their loved ones.

-Because trauma in one partner reliably predicts trauma symptoms in their partner, the resulting relationship distress can jeopardize even the most resilient relationships.
+Because trauma in one partner reliably predicts trauma symptoms in their partner in couples and sometimes families, the resulting relationship distress can jeopardize even the most resilient relationships.
 Any form of relational distress can also worsen one’s trauma symptoms.
-Even committed and loving couples can become susceptible to a series of feedback loops where trauma symptoms aggravate couple distress and vice versa.
+Even committed and loving couples can become susceptible to a series of feedback loops where trauma symptoms aggravate relationship or couple distress and vice versa.

 6. Destroyed Beliefs and Assumptions

 Although not true for all sufferers, untreated trauma can alter an individual’s sense of self as deserving of compassion, honesty, and respect, and the world as fundamentally predictable, fair, and safe.
-Trauma can also challenge one’s sense of personal agency, connection to others, identity, and overall autonomy (Briere & Scott, 2006), and can lead to powerlessness, self-doubt, and shame.
+Trauma can also challenge one’s sense of personal agency, connection to others, identity, and overall autonomy (Briere & Scott, 2006), and can lead to powerlessness, regression to a child state of functioning, self-doubt, and shame.

 7. Physiological Impact of Trauma